COSI-Lab/meeting-minutes/_posts/2015-09-23-Meeting-Minutes.md

 ## New Switches
-Graham and Rust have found a managed gigabit 24 port switch that we are planning to purchase to replace meeting minutes.
+Graham and Rust have found a managed gigabit 24 port switch that we are planning to purchase to replace one of our current switches.

 ---